BonEvil/BuckarooBanzai/README.md

 When using `.JSON` or `.FORM`, BuckarooBanzai will automatically serialize the body parameters into the correct format and attach it as the body data.

 When using any other type, you must provide a `requestSerializer` conforming to the `RequestSerializer` protocol. (see below for details)

+**Note**: This automatic serialization only applies to request methods that will send body data.

 #### acceptType
 The `acceptType` is a required property that defines the expected body format returned from the server.
 The following are defined: